-The Rhode Island Lottery began offering Mega Millions[®] on January 30, 2010 through its participation in the Multi-State Lottery Association.
+The Rhode Island Lottery began offering Mega Millions® on January 30, 2010 through its participation in the Multi-State Lottery Association.
 As of October 2017, each board costs \$2 without the Megaplier® option or \$3 with the Megaplier® option.
 Game enhancements include bigger average jackpots with faster rolls, and improved odds for winning the second prize level of \$1 million.
 Players select "5 out of 70" numbers and a Mega Ball "1 out of 25."
 Players can select their own numbers or utilize a computer "quick pick."
 Drawings are held on Tuesday and Friday at 11:00 p.m.
 Megaplier®, which is a multiplier option for Mega Millions® winnings, allows players who choose this option on their Mega Millions® ticket to have the chance to increase their winnings by up to 5 times including the \$1 million prize for matching 5/5 white balls.
 The multiplier does not apply to the jackpot win.
 In April 2020, due to the global Covid-19 pandemic, guaranteed starting jackpots and minimum jackpot increases were eliminated.
-Following the April 3, 2020 drawing, Mega Millions® jackpots and minimum jackpot increases were eliminated, and future jackpots and increases are based on game sales and interest rates.
+Following the April 3, 2020 drawing, Mega Millions® jackpots and minimum jackpot increases are based on game sales and interest rates.

-Wild Money is an on-line game with a starting jackpot of \$20,000 that continues to grow until a player matches 5 numbers selected out of a field of 35.
+Wild Money is an on-line game with a starting jackpot of \$20,000 that continues to grow until a player matches 5 numbers selected out of a field of 38.
 Its first jackpot of \$315,869 was won on April 13, 2002 and the highest was \$601,207 on March 25, 2006.
-Drawings are held Tuesday, Thursday, and Saturday at 7:30 p.m.
-On July 12, 2020, Wild Money changed from three (3) drawings per week to a daily drawing.
+On July 12, 2021, the game changed from three (3) drawings per week to a daily drawing, which are held at 7:30 p.m.

-The Lucky for Life[®] game is offered by twenty-six state lotteries, including Rhode Island.
+The Lucky for Life® game is now offered in twenty-three state lotteries, including Rhode Island.
+In anticipation of the July 19, 2021 game change, on April 8, 2021, one state dropped out of the Lucky for Life® game, and on June 28, 2021 two additional states dropped out of the Lucky for Life game®.
 Players select "5 out of 48" numbers and a Lucky ball "1 out of 18" and have a chance to win \$1,000 a day for life.
 There is also a second chance prize to win \$25,000 a year for life.
 Each play board costs \$2.
-Drawings are held Monday and Thursday at 10:38 p.m. in Connecticut and can be viewed at www.neluckyforlife.com.
+On July 19, 2021, the game changed from two (2) drawings per week to a daily drawing.
+Drawings are held daily at 10:38 p.m. in Connecticut and can be viewed at www.neluckyforlife.com.

 Video Lottery debuted in Rhode Island in September of 1992.
-There are a total of 5,107 video lottery terminals (VLTs) located in the State's two gaming facilities, Twin River Casino Hotel and Tiverton Casino Hotel.
+There are a total of 5,067 video lottery terminals (VLTs) located in the State's two gaming facilities, Twin River Casino Hotel and Tiverton Casino Hotel.
 In August 2018, the State's pari-mutuel license with Newport Grand was transferred to Tiverton Casino Hotel.
-Due to the COVID-19 pandemic, both Twin River Casino Hotel and Tiverton Casino Hotel were closed on March 14, 2020, thereby suspending all video lottery gaming until June 8, 2020, when the casinos were reopened, at a limited capacity, per State guidelines.
+Due to the COVID-19 pandemic, both Twin River Casino Hotel and Tiverton Casino Hotel were closed on March 14, 2020, thereby suspending all video lottery gaming until June 8, 2020, when the casinos were reopened, at a limited capacity, and limited hours, per State guidelines.
 Twin River Casino Hotel reopened offering 1,577 video lottery terminal (VLT) machines and Tiverton Casino Hotel reopened offering, 378 VLT machines.
-As of June 30, 2020, Twin River had 1,578 VLTs open and Tiverton Casino Hotel had 379 VLTs open.
+On November 29, 2020, the State closed the two casinos suspending all video operations until December 21, 2021.
+On May 20, 2021 the State's two licensed casinos returned to pre-COVID-19 operations.
+As of June 30, 2021, Twin River had 4,067 VLTs, and Tiverton Casino Hotel had 1,000 VLTs.
 Various virtual and multi-layer display games are offered on the VLTs.